New York BitLicense Laws

 Time & Energy

 On top of financial costs, a significant expenditure of time and energy is also necessary to complete the application.
 The application alone is 30 pages long.
-It requires the applicant to dig deep into the specifics of the business, financial records, personal information, and its product, service or activity.
+It requires the applicant to dig deep into the specifics of the business, financial records, personal information, and even its product, service or activity.
 All of this requires significant amounts of time and energy.

 In a press announcement on July 23, 2019, the current New York State Department of Financial Services Supervisor, Linda A. Lacewell, announced the establishment of a new Research and Innovation Division.
-Lacewell stated that the Division will be responsible for licensing and supervising virtual currencies.
+Lacewell stated that the Division will be responsible for both licensing and supervising virtual currencies.
 It will also be tasked with assessing new efforts to use technology to address financial exclusion, identify and protect consumer data rights, and encourage innovations in the financial services marketplace.

 Contact MC&C for Further Information